From BR Bullpen

 In his second season, Maeda posted a 8-14, 3.36 record in 2009.
 Kenta was second in the league in losses, one behind Ryan Glynn.
 He was also third in innings (193), 3rd in hits allowed (194), 4th in homers (22), tied for 8th in complete games (3), tied Daisuke Miura for the most runs allowed (82), tied Kazuki Yoshimi for 3rd in strikeouts (147, trailing Colby Lewis and Atsushi Nomi) and tied Miura for second in earned runs allowed (72, trailing Masanori Ishikawa.

 Maeda was far better in 2010, improving to 15-8 (on a 58-84 team) with a 2.21 ERA.
 He held opponents to a .215 average and 46 walks in 215 2/3 IP, for a WHIP under 1.
 He fanned 174 batters as well.
 He led the CL in ERA (.66 ahead of runner-up Wei-Yin Chen), innings, wins (one more than Yasutomo Kubo), complete games, strikeouts (11 more than Kyohei Muranaka), lowest opponent average and WHIP (.15 ahead of runner-up Kubo).
 He was second in shutouts (2, tied with Kenichi Nakata and Chen, behind Shohei Tateyama).
+He made his first All-Star team.
 He won the Sawamura Award (the award that goes to the top pitcher in Nippon Pro Baseball), the first Central Leaguer to do so since Kenshin Kawakami in 2004 and the first Carp hurler to win since Shinji Sasaoka in 1991.